Williamwu277/observer/README.md

 ## Outline

-The idea behind the scraper is that each company has a config and a strategy.
-The strategy is the function which performs the scraping, while the config stores the unique selectors and variables for each site (so that strategies are reusable).
+The idea behind the scraping framework is that each scrape has three states: Navigating to page, finding jobs, and filtering jobs.
+Navigating to the page and filtering jobs is the same for each integration.
+Thus, only finding the jobs ever needs to be changed for each portal.
+Additionally, we can further abstract away finding the jobs as portals usually follow a pattern.
+To accomplish this, each company has a config and a strategy.
+The strategy is the function which performs the find jobs scraping, while the config stores the unique selectors and variables for each site (so that strategies are reusable).
 In this case, the default strategy would be `simple_scrape.py`.
 For each company, the strategy is called with the `page` from Playwright and the config variable as the parameters

 You can see the examples within `/config` to get an idea.
 To scrape a new company, you can create a new config that corresponds to an existing strategy (or create a new strategy)